anatoly314/async-habr-translate/README.md

     queueMicrotask(callback)
 }
 ```
-In niche circles, this problem is widely known as the Zalgo monster issue, which is better not to release.
+In niche circles, this problem is widely known as the [Zalgo monster issue](https://blog.izs.me/2013/08/designing-apis-for-asynchrony/), which is better not to release.

 ### Tight Coupling

-Tight coupling is the issue of one part of the code depending on another when handling sequential asynchronous operations:
+Tight coupling refers to the issue where one part of the code is heavily dependent on another part, particularly when handling sequential asynchronous operations.

 ```javascript
 firstStep((error, data) => {
    if (error) {